-The total paid compensation package, excluding pension, amounted to SEK 8.8 (7.9) million.
-The compensation of SEK 8.8 million includes a payment of SEK 1.6 million regarding variable salary for 2011.
-The compensation for 2011 (SEK 7.9 million) includes a payment of SEK 1.6 million to the former President concerning variable salary for 2010.
+The total paid compensation package, excluding pension, amounted to 8.3 (8.8) million.
+No variable salary was payable in respect of 2012 and thus no payment took place in 2013.
+The compensation of SEK 8.8 million for 2012 includes payment of SEK 1.6 million in respect of variable salary for 2011.

 The minimum retirement age is 62.
 The pension is based on contributions and is covered by insurance.
-The cost amounted to 39 (41) percent of fixed salary.
+The cost amounted to 39 (39) percent of fixed salary.
 Earned pension is inviolable but premium payments cease upon termination of employment.

 There is a 12-month notice period in the event of dismissal by the Company.
 In addition, in such situation severance compensation is payable equal to 12 months' salary.
-In the event of resignation by the President, the termination period is 6 months and, in such a situation, there is no entitlement to severance compensation.
+In the event of the President's resignation, the termination period is 6 months and, in such a situation, there is no entitlement to severance compensation.
 Variable salary components are earned during the termination period only on condition that he remains in active service.